-Provides a forum for the exploration and evaluation of the financial environment of the healthcare industry and how it specifically affects the role of the nurse manager and the nurse executive.
-The course will emphasize the development of practical financial analysis skills that will provide students with a foundation for immediate application within the healthcare delivery system.
+Provides a forum for the exploration and evaluation of the financial environment of the health care industry and how it specifically affects the role of the health care leader.
+Emphasizes the development of financial analysis skills that provides a foundation for application within the health care delivery system.
+An emphasis is placed on financial analysis and management skills to provide a foundation for application within the healthcare delivery system.